 Example:

-Fabric-based insulation, soft insulation
+Fabric based insulation, soft insulation

 NOTE — The thermal insulating material shall be food safe and non-hazardous.
 Supplier certificate shall be acceptable.

 7.1.5 In case a silicone gasket/washer/O-ring is used, it shall be food-grade silicone.
-Refer to Annex N of IS 3565 for information on silicone.
+See Annex N of IS 3565 for information on silicone.

 The gasket/washer/O-ring, when visually (naked eye or corrected vision) examined, shall be free from blisters, pinholes, cracks, embedded foreign matters and other defects which may impair their serviceability.
 No joints allowed.